Scientific Name

 How to Grow and Care

 Madagascar Palm is not difficult to grow as a houseplant as long as it receives enough light and is planted in well-draining soil.
-Be sure to place the plant in a container with drainage holes to avoid root rot.
+To avoid root rot, be sure to place the plant in a container with drainage holes.

 This plant requires bright light and fairly warm temperatures.
-Place your Madagascar Palm outdoors during daylight hours whenever the weather is above 70 °F (21 °C).
+Place your Madagascar Palm outdoors during daylight hours when weather is above 70 °F (21 °C).
 It requires full sunlight to thrive.
-When it is not outdoors, keep it near a window with access to as much sunlight as possible.
+Keep it near a window with access to as much sunlight as possible when it is not outdoors.

 Give the plant water when the surface soil is dry.
 Like many other plants, you can water less in the winter.
-Water just enough to keep the soil from drying out.
+Water the plant just enough to keep the soil from drying out.

-Use a diluted houseplant fertilizer at the beginning of spring and the beginning of summer.
+Use a diluted houseplant fertilizer at the beginning of spring and summer.
 If Madagascar Palm is happy and healthy, it will grow about 12 inches (30 cm) a year and blooms profusely.

-If your palm shows signs of disease or pest infestation, remove the damaged parts.
+Remove the damaged parts if your palm shows signs of disease or pest infestation.
 Leaf drop in winter is perfectly normal.
 Madagascar Palm may even drop all its leaves.
 But don't worry.
 It'll grow more leaves in spring when it gets the sunshine and warmth it loves.
 When it comes out of dormancy and you see new leaves growing, that's your cue to resume regular watering and fertilizing.

 Learn more at How to Grow and Care for Pachypodium.